Learning to Generate All Feasible Actions: Introduction

+The contributions of this work are the following: \begin{itemize} \item Conceptualization of \textit{action mapping} as a framework for safe and efficient reinforcement learning; \item Formulation of a distribution matching problem to train the feasibility policy towards generating all feasible actions; \item Derivation of gradient estimators for different divergence measures utilizing kernel density estimates, resampling, and importance sampling; \item Evaluation of the proposed approach in an illustrative 2D example, a qualitative example for spline-based path planning, and a quantitative planar robotic grasping example. \end{itemize}

-The rest of this work is structured as follows.
-Section \ref{sec:rel} discusses the related work.
-Section \ref{sec:opt} describes the optimization problem followed by the methodology in Section \ref{sec:method}.
-The evaluation setup is described in Section \ref{sec:setup} and the results are presented in Section \ref{sec:results}.
-Section \ref{sec:conclusion} concludes and gives an outlook on future work.
+The remainder of this paper is structured as follows.
+Section~\ref{sec:rel} discusses related work.
+Section~\ref{sec:opti} describes the action mapping motivation and the formulation as a distribution matching problem, followed by the gradient estimation in Section~\ref{sec:method}.
+Section~\ref{sec:illustrative} provides an illustrative example to visualize the feasibility policy and Section~\ref{sec:splines} provides an additional example that showcases how action mapping could be used in robotic path planning problems.
+Sections~\ref{sec:setup} and~\ref{sec:results} introduce and discuss the robotic grasping experiments.